Grief and fury on Israel’s streets, as hostage killings pile pressure on Netanyahu to secure ceasefire deal - KVIA

 Grief and fury on Israel’s streets, as hostage killings pile pressure on Netanyahu to secure ceasefire deal

-By Lauren Iszo, Tamar Michaelis, Tara John, Michael Rios and Eugenia Yosef, CNN
+By Lauren Izso, Tamar Michaelis, Tara John, Michael Rios and Eugenia Yosef, CNN

 (CNN) — From bustling Tel Aviv to the southern Israeli city of Eilat, tens of thousands of Israelis took to the streets in one of the biggest nationwide protests since the outbreak of Israel’s war on Hamas as they called on Prime Minister Benjamin Netanyahu to secure a ceasefire-for-hostages deal.